210823-Enterprise/team2-project1/README.md

   - #### `public void setTransaction()`
      - Start a transaction block.
   - #### `public void addAllFromDBToCache(final Class<?> clazz)`
-     - Adds all objects currently in the databse of the given clas type to the cache.
+     - Adds all objects currently in the databse of the given class type to the cache.